 Can supervise: YES

-Pip Alvarez MSc student investigating the responses of Australian native seeds to wildfire and climate change (co-supervised by Dr Cathy Offord, Mount Annan Botanic Garden, and Dr Megan Phillips, UTS).
+Pip Alvarez – MSc student investigating the responses of Australian native seeds to climate change (co-supervised by Dr Cathy Offord, Mount Annan Botanic Garden, and Dr Megan Phillips, UTS).

-Dr Aaron Greenville Research Associate in biodiversity conservation.
+Dr Aaron Greenville – Research Associate in wildlife conservation.